Setting Up Subscription-Based Reporting

 For help about creating fields, see Managing Object Fields.

-Enabling Account and Subscription Metrics on Account Basis
+Enabling MRR Metrics on Account or Subscription Basis

-By default, JustOn creates account metrics and subscription metrics for all accounts.
-Certain circumstances may require, however, to exclude specific accounts, for example, archived accounts.
-To support this scenario, you can create a custom checkbox on the account that controls whether to include or exclude it on metric creation or update.
+By default, JustOn creates account metrics and subscription metrics for all accounts and all subscriptions.
+Certain circumstances may require, however, to exclude specific subscriptions or accounts, for example, archived accounts.
+To support this scenario, you can create a custom checkbox on the account or on the subscription that controls whether to include or exclude it on metric creation or update.

-- Navigate to the fields list of the Account object.
+1. Navigate to the fields list of the Account or, respectively, Subscription object.

-Once created, this checkbox controls whether to include or exclude the current account on metric creation or update.
+Once created, this checkbox controls whether to include or exclude the current subscription or account on metric creation or update.

 Info

-checkbox is not available, JustOn creates account metrics and subscription metrics for all accounts.
+If the CreateMRRMetrics checkbox is not available, JustOn creates account metrics and subscription metrics for all accounts and all subscriptions.

 Cash Metrics

-Cash metrics track current changes to the amount of existing subscriptions.
-They give a forecast on a business's expected cash flow based on current data rather than show the actual cash flow history.
+Cash metrics display a business's expected cash flow.
+They track current changes to the amount of one-time, recurring and transactional items of active subscriptions.
+That is, they produce a cash flow forecast based on current data, but do not show the actual cash flow history.

 Cash metrics are related to the account and the subscription.